Alex Henry Foster

 In August 2021, Foster became the owner of the Moroccan boutique hotel "La Maison de Tanger", an oasis in the heart of the old city of Tangier and sought for by an international clientele for more than two decades.

 On September 22, 2021, his live album Standing Under Bright Lights received an ADISQ nomination in the category "Sound Engineer of the Year", rewarding Ben Lemelin's work, Foster's longtime creative partner.
 In 2022, he released the cover single "The Power of the Heart".

-On April 26, 2024, Foster released a record, titled Kimiyo, written and produced alongside his longtime creative partner, Ben Lemelin and Japanese-Canadian artist Momoka.
-On September 20, 2024, Foster released the instrumental album A Measure of Shape and Sounds, also co-written and co-produced with Ben Lemelin.
+On April 26, 2024, Foster released a record titled Kimiyo, written and produced alongside his longtime creative partner Ben Lemelin and Japanese-Canadian artist Momoka Tobari.
+The album debuted at No. 12 on the Billboard Canadian Albums chart.
+On September 20, 2024, Foster released the instrumental album A Measure of Shape and Sounds, also co-written and co-produced with Lemelin.
+Both Kimiyo and A Measure of Shape and Sounds received nominations at the 47th ADISQ Gala, including “Album of the Year – Bilingual and Other Languages” for Kimiyo and two nominations for A Measure of Shape and Sounds in the categories “Album of the Year – Popular Success” and “Album of the Year – Instrumental”.

-On May 16, Foster released A Nightfall Ritual, a live album made of 4 songs recorded live at Die Kantine in Cologne on July 27, 2024, during his tour Ascending Through Bright Lights, which marked his return on stage after a cardiac surgery.
+On May 16, 2025, Foster released A Nightfall Ritual, a live album made of 4 songs recorded live at Die Kantine in Cologne on July 27, 2024, during his tour Ascending Through Bright Lights, which marked his return on stage after a cardiac surgery.
+The release was accompanied by an international tour throughout 2025, including performances across Europe and appearances at several festivals, while the album received coverage in international music press and continued Foster’s presence on independent and alternative music charts.

+In 2026, Foster was part of the lineup for the 10th-anniversary edition of the progressive rock festival cruise Cruise to the Edge, which took place from March 4 to March 9 aboard the Norwegian Pearl sailing from Miami with stops in Key West and Nassau.
+The event featured performances by artists including Marillion, Steve Hackett, Big Big Train, Eddie Jobson, Queensrÿche, and Adrian Belew, among others.

+On May 15, 2026, the EP From the City to the Ocean was released, featuring 3 recent version of the song of the same name, originally released under Your Favorite Enemies on the album Between Illness and Migration.
+A month later, on June 17, Alex Henry Foster released the song Springtime, first single from his upcoming album The Fragile Beauty (Of New Morning Hopes), to be released on October 23 under Hopeful Tragedy Records.
+This will be Foster's first studio album since his debut album Windows in the Sky.
+On September 2, Calling Out!, the second single, was released.